 Does your dog have dry, irritated and itchy skin?
-It can be quite frustrating and uncomfortable when it happens to us, humans, and although they can’t speak and express the same frustrations and concerns, dogs often experience dry skin issues, too.
+It can be quite frustrating and uncomfortable when it happens to humans and, although they can’t speak and express the same frustrations and concerns, dogs often experience dry skin issues, too.

 What is the underlying cause of a dog’s dry skin in the first place?
 And how can you fix it quickly and safely?
-You love your four-legged friend as if they were your child, so you obviously want the best for them and their health.
+You love your dog as if they were your child, so you obviously want the best for them and their health.
 If you have an itchy dog on your hands, it shouldn’t go ignored.
-While dry skin doesn’t seem like a huge concern, it can certainly allude to greater issues, like allergies, parasites, fleas or even more serious medical conditions.
+While dry skin doesn’t seem like a huge concern, it can certainly allude to an underlying condition , like food allergies, parasites, fleas, or even more serious medical conditions.
 So before you can fix your dog’s dry skin, you must first determine the cause.

 - Constant scratching

 - Rubbing up against furniture to relieve an itch

 - Visible dandruff and skin flaking on your dog and in their fur

 - Inflammation and/or scabbing